Wilma-Arvidsson/Thesis-supplementary-material/README.md

 # Thesis-supplementary-material
-This repository contains supplementary material for the research on "Multispectral observation through the atmosphere".
+This repository contains supplementary material for the research on "Multispectral Observation in the VIS-SWIR Range: Atmospheric Effects and the potential of enhanced DRI through Sensor Fusion".
+The repository includes MATLAB scripts developed during the thesis and technical documentation of the hardware used.

 ## Data Sheets
 In the folder called "Data sheets" you will find the technical specification for each product used in the research.
 The sheets are directly aquired from the supllier whom we purchased the products.